 Mohamed Ahmed: Board Chair

-Mohamed is a Seattle resident who has a passion for youth education with a commitment to giving back to the community.
-He balances his time at East African Community Services with a key position at T-Mobile as a Technical Support Engineer for the Converged Messaging team.
+Mohamed Ahmed is a Technical Support Engineer at T-mobile for the Converged Messaging team.
 Mohamed received his a M.B.A. from University of Phoenix and a B.S. in Math/Statistics from the University of Washington. he has been involved with the East African community in Seattle for the past 15 years and a board member since 2013.